 Behaviour on placement

 Generally, trainees are expected to adhere to the HPC's guidance on conduct and ethics for trainees, the BPS Code of Conduct: Ethical Principles and Guidelines (2009), the BPS Code of Human Research Ethics (2014), and also to bear in mind that the needs of clients are paramount at all times.
-Trainees are encouraged to familiarise themselves with all these documents before going on placement; however, it is imperative that trainees read thoroughly the HCPC's guidance.
+Trainees are encouraged to familiarise themselves with all these documents before going on placement; however, it is imperative that trainees read the HCPC's guidance thoroughly.

 - Clinical tutors monitor trainees' progress and the experiences provided by the placement through mid-placement visits.
 It is important to note that the trainee's professional behaviour and attitude relating to the above issues are reviewed and discussed, as well as their clinical competencies.

 - The Placement Contract (drawn up between trainee and supervisor) maps onto the core competencies in the Supervisor's Assessment of Trainee (SAT) form.
 Supervisors complete the SAT form prior to the mid-placement visit and this forms the basis of discussions in this meeting.
 The form is then updates and completed, and submitted long with a log of placement experience and the placement audit form (PAF) as a formal evaluation of the trainee's performance near the end of the placement.
 Again, personal and professional skills are among the 'core competencies' being evaluated.